wuga214/PROJECT_Geospatial_Prediction/README.md

 # Geospatial_Prediction

+IDEA
+===
+1. Simple draw sample from Gibbs to do BMA may be not good choice because some of those samples has lower likelihood.
+I am considering to change the Gibbs Sampling into Simulated Annealing Algorithm, so that it always looking for the sample has largest likelihood.

 TO RUN
 ===
 src/evaluation/CrossValidations.java //This will run Kruskal MST merging to look for the best partitioning, limited by searching space.